Achieving Sagittal Plane Balance

-In order to create more physiologic soft-tissue tension and to decrease the femoral AP excursion across the tibia, a thicker shim be added to the sensorized tibial trial.
+In order to create more physiologic soft-tissue tension and to decrease the femoral AP excursion across the tibia, a thicker shim is added to the sensorized tibial trial.
 The loads should be reassessed, with target range 15-40 lbf and translation should be tested by application of an anterior-posterior drawer test to confirm stability.
-The shim size should be increased until desired loads and AP stability are achieved.
+The shim size should be increased until the desired loads and AP stability are achieved.

 *For reference only

 Dr. Gregory J. Golladay is a paid consultant to OrthoSensor, Inc.

 - Parratte S, Pagnano MW.
 Instability after total knee arthroplasty.
 J Bone Joint Surg Am 2008; 90: 184–94.

 - Yercan HS, Ait Si Selmi T, Sugun TS, Neyret P. Tibiofemoral instability in primary total knee replacement: a review, Part 1: basic principles and classification.
 Knee.
 2005;12: 257-66.

 - Yercan HS, Ait Si Selmi T, Sugun TS, Neyret P. Tibiofemoral instability in primary total knee replacement: a review, Part 2: diagnosis, patient evaluation, and treatment.
 Knee.
 2005;12: 336-40.

 - Fehring TK, Valadie AL. Knee instability after total knee arthroplasty.
 Clin Orthop Relat Res.
 1994;299:157-62.